gazebosim/gz-sim/tutorials/video_recorder.md

 * **use_sim_time**: Values are `[true|false]`.
 Record videos based on sim time, i.e. each frame encoded into the video will be timestamped using sim time.
-For example, if a complex simulation was running at half of real time, and `<use_sim_time>` is set to true, video playback should ignore delays due to low Real Time Factor (RTF) and plays back simulation as if RTF was 1.0.
+For example, if a complex simulation was running at half of real time speed, and `<use_sim_time>` is set to true, video playback should ignore delays due to low Real Time Factor (RTF) and plays back simulation as if RTF was 1.0.
-By default, the value is `false`, which means the videos are recorded in real time.
+By default, the value is `false`, which means the videos are recorded based on real time.

 * **lockstep**: Values are `[true|false]`.
 Lockstep simulation for video recording.
 This forces the GUI to pause and only process a new state update from the server until the video recorder finishes encoding the current frame.
 This ensures that the video recorder does not miss any updates / frames in the resulting video.
-This configuration make more sense when used with `<use_sim_time>` set to `true`, in which case it produces smooth videos with exact timing, i.e. if you record simulation for 1 minute sim time, the resulting video should be also 1 min long (+/- 1 second due to encoder settings).
+This configuration makes more sense when used with `<use_sim_time>` set to `true`, in which case it produces smooth videos with exact timing, i.e. if you record simulation for 1 minute sim time, the resulting video should be also 1 minute long (+/- 1 second due to encoder settings).
 Defaults to `false`.
 Note: the server publishes states at 60Hz and the video recorder records at 25 FPS so it also makes sense to update the Scene Broadcaster system to only publish states at 25Hz.
-You can do this by going to the world sdf file, locate the `ignition::gazebo::systems::SceneBroadcaster` system, and set the `<state_hertz>` parameter:
+You can do this by going to the world SDF file, locate the `ignition::gazebo::systems::SceneBroadcaster` system, and set the `<state_hertz>` parameter: